Homes for Sale in Venice, CA

-Search all homes for sale in Venice, CA. Venice was initially developed as a canal-themed, seaside resort town and marketed as “Venice of America.”
-Today, it is a vibrant community made up of professionals, artists and tech-minded folks who come to work in one of Southern California’s tech hubs dubbed “Silicon Beach.”
+Search all Venice, CA homes and real estate listings.
+Venice was initially developed as a canal-themed, seaside resort town and marketed as “Venice of America.”
+Today, it is a vibrant community made up of professionals, artists and tech-minded folks who come to work in one of Southern California’s tech hubs dubbed "Silicon Beach."

 Venice Real Estate

 Houses in Venice are pricier than the L.A.
 County average.
 In fact, it’s one of the most expensive areas to acquire a home - on a square footage basis - due to the combined factors of high market demand and smaller properties.